An introduction to the Société civile de placement immobilier (SCPI) in 2025

 This depends on the type of SCPI fiscale as there are different tax reliefs for different kinds of property investment, the main ones are as follows:

-- SCPI Denormandie: tax advantages for renovation of existing properties, usually located in town centres.
+• SCPI Denormandie: tax advantages for renovation of existing properties, usually located in town centres.
 These properties should then be let to low to middle income tenants.

-- SCPI Malraux: tax advantages for rental properties classed as historic.
+• SCPI Malraux: tax advantages for rental properties classed as historic.
 The properties must be renovated and rented out within 12 months of the renovation work.

-- SCPI de deficit foncier: tax advantages for investment into properties requiring major renovation work.
+• SCPI de deficit foncier or de rénovation: tax advantages for investment into properties requiring renovation work, allowing you to reduce your income by up to €10,700 per year.

 Note that the same tax advantages can often be obtained from direct property investments, rather than investing via a fund such as an SCPI.
 You can also invest into an SCPI via other tax efficient investment products, such as an assurance vie.